ssob947/hexapod/README.md

 ## 4. Project Status

 ### Completed
+- IK of a simplified prototype leg
-- Mechanical prototype of one full leg
+- Mechanical and assembly prototype of one full leg with linkage system
-- Encoder diagnostics (AGC and MAG reference)
+- Encoder accuracy and diagnostics (AGC and MAG reference)
-- Calibration procedure and linear mapping for servos
+- Calibration procedure and linear mapping for servos and leg joints
+- Power PCB (main and leg) design, manufacturing, and assembly

 ### In Progress
 - Body frame fabrication
 - Mechanical refinement of legs
-- Power system evaluation
+- Main power PCB stress testing

 ### Upcoming
 - Full controller firmware (Teensy 4.1)
-- Inverse kinematics
+- Full inverse kinematics
 - Gait generation
 - Integration of all six legs